 “Party apartment”

-He also denies any acquaintance with the co-defendants, despite the fact that they have all stayed in the apartment designated as the so-called printer's apartment - and despite DNA from both him and one of the co-defendants being found on the same cigarette butt.
+He also denies any acquaintance with the co-defendants, despite the fact that they have all stayed in the apartment that is designated as the so-called printer's apartment - and despite the fact that DNA from both him and one of the co-defendants was found on the same cigarette butt.
 The apartment has been a "party apartment" where people have come and gone, he says.

-He says he had only tried on the clothes to explain how his DNA and fingerprints ended up on the suspected shooter's clothes.
+He explains how his DNA and fingerprints ended up on the suspected shooter's clothes by saying that he had only tried on the clothes.

 Three more young men are on trial for, among other things, aiding and abetting murder.
 They are said to have participated in planning the crime, placing an electric scooter and buying clothes for the perpetrator.
 One of them is charged with aggravated weapons offenses and aggravated protection of a criminal.

-All co-defendants deny the charges, except the last-named one, who admits that he received and kept two pistols after the crime, but denies that he knew they were murder weapons.
+All co-defendants deny the charges, except the last-named, who admits that he received and kept two pistols after the crime, but he denies that he knew they were murder weapons.

 At around 5pm on April 29 last year, police were called to reports of gunfire near Vaksala Square in Uppsala.
 Inside a barbershop, three people - two teenage boys, aged 15 and 16, and a 20-year-old man - were found shot to death.

-The incident has been described as an execution.
+The incident has been described as a pure execution.
 The victims were found huddled in a corner, shot in the head.

 Two more people were shot outside the salon, but survived.
 According to reports to several media outlets, the intended target of the attack escaped unharmed.

 The suspected shooter is a 21-year-old man, residing in another municipality.
 According to the prosecutor, he took on the murder mission for payment.
-No one who ordered it has been prosecuted.
+No one who ordered it has been able to be prosecuted.

 The 21-year-old is also charged with a shooting in Eslöv on April 15 last year, when two people suffered life-threatening injuries.